 - from: 192.168.3.0/24

 Create a VM with a bridge network interface br0 and choose pfSense-CE-2.6.0-RELEASE-amd64.iso or the latest version.
+I start with 1 CPU and 1 GB RAM.
 Don’t start the installation right away but configure the hardware to add another network interface for br_lan.

 06 is for WAN and the MAC ending with

-2 to assign the interfaces to WAN and LAN; set the LAN’s IP.
+2) to assign the interfaces to WAN, LAN, set the LAN’s IP.
 My WAN gets IP assigned by the home router’s DHCP.
 The configured pfSense shows the following screen:

 The later part of